 |

-Investment and business activity in Pleven district again remained relatively unfavorable in 2020.
-The relative number of non-financial enterprises was 42 per 1,000 persons, versus 60 per 1,000 persons nationally.
-FTA acquisition expenditures dropped to 1,800 BGN/person, compared to 3,300 BGN/person.
-FDI has been rising but continues to be relatively low – 1,300 EUR/person in the district, compared to the national average of 3,900 EUR/person.
-Production value in the district has risen considerably (by 7.1%), reaching 15,500 BGN/person, compared to 27,200 BGN/person nationwide.
-Utilization of European funds in Pleven district remains close to the national average.
-By 30 June 2022, payments made in the district to beneficiaries under EU operational programs amounted to 2,363 BGN/person.
+In 2021, the relative number of non-financial enterprises remained unchanged at 42 per 1,000 people, versus 60 per 1,000 people nationally.
+Investment has registered a considerable rise.
+FTA acquisition expenditures have reached 2,200 BGN/person, and FDI stocks – 1,500 EUR/person.
+Production value in the district has continued to rise considerably, reaching 19,200 BGN/person.
+Expenditure on research and development is 94 BGN per capita, higher than that in most districts.
+Utilization of European funds in Pleven district remains below the national average.
+By 30 June 2023, payments made in the district to beneficiaries under EU operational programs amounted to 2,562 BGN/person, compared to 2,836 BGN/person in the country.
 Within the district, the highest figures for utilization of EU funding were recorded by Belene municipality.

 Number of non-financial companies per 1,000 people (2021) |